-INTENDED USE
+INTENDED LISE

-The ZEUS IFA ANA HEp-2 Test System is a pre-standardized assay designed for the qualitative and semi-quantitative detection of antinuclear antibodies.
-The test is intended to aid in determining SLE and differentiating clinically similar connective tissue disorders, and is for In Vitro diagnostic use.
+The ZEUS ANA HEp-2 Test System is a prestandardized kit designed for the qualitative and semi-quantitative detection of antinuclear antibodies.
+The test is intended to aid in determining SLE and differentiating clinically similar connective tissue disorders, and is for in vitro diagnostic use.